lhmckeen/lantern-docs/source/drafts/03-technology.md

 Lantern uses a few open source programs to make the publishing outputs, but you won't interact with these programs directly if you're using the online workflow:

 - [Pandoc](https://pandoc.org/) uses the Markdown source files to produce the textbook editions
-- [TinyTeX](https://yihui.org/tinytex/) is used to process LaTeX code for building the PDF edition
+- [LaTeX](https://www.latex-project.org/get/#tex-distributions) is used to process LaTeX code for building the PDF edition
 - [Bash](https://www.gnu.org/software/bash/) is the shell used for handling input and output files
-- [Make](https://www.gnu.org/software/make/) simplifies the production settings and processes

 The online workflow provides a GitHub repository that is preconfigured to run all of the required processing scripts using [GitHub Actions](https://github.com/features/actions).
 The Desktop workflow requires installing and using Pandoc, TinyTeX, Bash, and Make to produce the output files on your computer.